College PortalChapman University

 Chapman University

 Chapman is proud to have many students from home-schooling backgrounds, and we are committed to assisting you and your family as you navigate the college application process.
+We encourage you to reach out to the Admission Counselor who serves your area.
+They’re eager to answer questions and help you apply for college.
+Chapman evaluates home-schooled students (and all other students) through a holistic process.
+Here are the factors Chapman uses to determine admission:

 • Strength of curriculum.